-The skills required in these tasks are part of CIS 70, which is a 2-credit class and great prep for CIS 120.
+The skills required in these tasks are part of CIS 70, which is a 2-credit class and great prep for CIS 120 or CIS 124.
 By entering classes prepared, you will increase the chances that you will have a positive experience, retain more information, and earn a high grade.

 For more information on courses in the Computer and Information Systems department, visit www.cocc.edu/programs/cis/ or stop by the offices in Pioneer Hall.